DarrenZal/Quartz/content/siteDesign.md

     object: "template for knowledge graphs"
 ---

-This site itself is an example of the principles it discusses - it's built as a digital garden and knowledge graph using open-source, decentralized tools:
+This site itself is an example of the principles it discusses - it's built as a [[KnowledgeGarden|knowledge garden]] and knowledge graph using open-source, decentralized tools:

 - **Content Creation**: Markdown files edited with tools like Obsidian (for networked thought) and VS Code
 - **Publishing**: [Quartz](https://quartz.jzhao.xyz/) for converting the knowledge graph into a browsable website